Content

 The research on L-citrulline for ED is thin.
 And while this supplement doesn’t appear to have significant adverse effects, there are many other proven treatments for erectile dysfunction to consider.

-One of the most common treatments is an oral medication known as PDE5 inhibitors.
-These work by relaxing the arteries and increasing blood flow to your penis to improve erectile function.
+One of the most common treatments is a class of oral medications known as PDE5 inhibitors.
+These are FDA-approved and work by relaxing the blood vessels and increasing blood flow to your penis to improve erectile function.

-While a natural treatment like L-citrulline may sound more appealing, prescription medications have plenty of research to support their effectiveness.
+While a natural treatment like L-citrulline may sound more appealing, there is plenty of research to support the safety and effectiveness of prescription medications.

-If concerns about possible medication side effects or drug interactions is why you’re weighing options like L-citrulline for ED, talk to your healthcare provider.
+If concerns about possible medication side effects or drug interactions are why you’re weighing options like L-citrulline for ED, connect with a healthcare provider.
 They can help you find the right option, and from there, you can explore ED treatments available online from Hims.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!